FIFA (video game series): History

-Discontinuation and Future
+Discontinuation and future

 As EA Sports and FIFA had failed to reach an agreement over licensing fees for the use of the FIFA name, FIFA 23 became the last installment of the game developed by EA Sports under the name.
-EA Sports continued to release football games under the title EA Sports FC beginning in 2023, while FIFA has stated an intention to enter a partnership with a new developer to produce "the only authentic, real game that has the FIFA name" in 2024.
+EA Sports continued to release football games under the title EA Sports FC beginning in 2023, while FIFA has stated an intention to enter a partnership with a new developer to produce a FIFA game in 2024.
 FIFA president Gianni Infantino stated, "I can assure you that the only authentic, real game that has the FIFA name will be the best one available for gamers and football fans."
 He added that "the FIFA name is the only global, original title.
 FIFA 23, FIFA 24, FIFA 25 and FIFA 26, and so on – the constant is the FIFA name and it will remain forever and remain the best."
 In October 2024, FIFA partnered with Konami to host two FIFAe World Cup editions in Konami's eFootball.
 EA Sports FC 24 featured exclusive partnerships with the Premier League, La Liga, Ligue 1, Bundesliga, Serie A, and MLS.
+In October 2025, FIFA announced the release of FIFA Heroes, their first non-EA Sports video game title.